YuriGribauskasDenis/NetworkTopologies/README.md

 # NetworkTopologies
 Building functions for creating famous network families.
 All families are grouped by their idea into separate files with several functions inside to build a certain topology.
 Files include built in commentaries (delete after reading).
+All topologies are ready to be used to solve image recognition problems.
+Calling function you can specify only input shape of images and number of classes even without diving into additional parameters.
+Example of that with summary and visualization is included into each topology file.

 ## Table of contents
 * [Google Net](#google-net)